jariz/Akku/README.md

 Akku is a tiny monitoring app for headset bluetooth devices.

+## Features
+- Notifies you when headset battery gets low
+- Displays battery state in

 ## Compatibility
 It will work with any headset that conforms to the [Apple bluetooth spec](https://developer.apple.com/hardwaredrivers/BluetoothDesignGuidelines.pdf)\*